souravvarma-24/Advanced-GenerativeAI-February-2026/Assignment_1/readme.md

 ---

-This repository presents structured solutions to **5 foundational Python logic-building problems**, completed as part of my Data Science Internship.
+This repository presents structured solutions to **5 foundational Python logic-building problems**, completed as part of my Advanced GenerativeAI internship.

 The purpose of this assignment is to strengthen computational thinking, problem decomposition, and clean implementation using core Python constructs — skills that form the backbone of advanced data science and machine learning workflows.